thoth-station/datasets/README.md

 ### Thoth Security Dataset

-Thoth Security Dataset contains two folder respectively for the two Security Indicators Analzyers:
+Thoth Security Dataset contains two folders containing outputs from two Thoth Security Indicators (SI) Analyzers:

-1. [SI-bandit](https://github.com/thoth-station/si-bandit) is an analzer for security indicators based on [bandit](https://pypi.org/project/bandit/) Python package, a tool designed to find common security issues in Python code which has different [tests groups](https://readthedocs.org/projects/bandit/downloads/pdf/latest/):
+1. [SI-bandit](https://github.com/thoth-station/si-bandit) is an analyzer for security indicators based on [bandit](https://pypi.org/project/bandit/) Python package, a tool designed to find common security issues in Python code.
+This Python package has different [classes of tests](https://readthedocs.org/projects/bandit/downloads/pdf/latest/):

     - B1xx misc tests
     - B2xx application/framework misconfiguration
     - B3xx blacklists (calls)
     - B4xx blacklists (imports)
     - B5xx cryptography
     - B6xx injection
     - B7xx XSS

     Each test in a group has two assigned parameters:

     - level of SEVERITY.
     - level of CONFIDENCE.

     that are manually assigned.

-2. [SI-cloc](https://github.com/thoth-station/si-cloc) is an analzer for security indicators based on [cloc](https://github.com/AlDanial/cloc) RPM package that counts blank lines, comment lines, and physical lines of source code in many programming languages.
+2. [SI-cloc](https://github.com/thoth-station/si-cloc)is an analyzer for security indicators based on [cloc](https://github.com/AlDanial/cloc) RPM package that counts blank lines, comment lines, and physical lines of source code in many programming languages.
-It's important to take into account some of the known [limitations](https://github.com/AlDanial/cloc#limitations-):
+    It's important to take into account some of the known [limitations](https://github.com/AlDanial/cloc#limitations-) for this package:

     - Lines containing both source code and comments are counted as lines of code.
     - Python docstrings can serve several purposes.
-They may contain documentation, comment out blocks of code, or they can be regular strings (when they appear on the right hand side of an assignment or as a function argument). cloc is unable to infer the meaning of docstrings by context; by default cloc treats all docstrings as comments.
+They may contain documentation, comment out blocks of code, or they can be regular strings (when they appear on the right hand side of an assignment or as a function argument). cloc is unable to infer the meaning of docstrings by context; by default, cloc treats all docstrings as comments.
     The switch ``--docstring-as--code`` treats all docstrings as code.
     - Language definition files read with ``--read-lang-def`` or ``--force-lang-def`` must be plain ASCII text files.

 Thoth Security Dataset is made by ~990 SI-bandit reports and ~827 SI-cloc reports in json format: ~307Mb once extracted.
 ([.zip file](https://github.com/thoth-station/datasets/blob/master/notebooks/thoth-security-dataset/thoth-security-dataset-v1.0.zip))